 • Take Oreo biscuits and powder them in the grinder.

-• Melt dark chocolate in the microwave for 30 seconds.
-Add melted chocolate in the powdered Oreo biscuits and make a smooth dough.
+• Add melted chocolate to the powdered Oreo biscuits and make a smooth dough.

 • Keep this dough in the refrigerator for 30 minutes.